ChanchalSalode/Train_Timetabling_with_Operational_Strategies/src/Algorithms/README.md

-This folder contains reference implementations of the main methods used in our paper:"Train timetabling with rolling stock assignment, short-turning and skip-stop strategy for a bidirectional metro line."
+This folder contains reference implementations of the main methods used in our paper:"_Train timetabling with rolling stock assignment, short-turning and skip-stop strategy for a bidirectional metro line._"

 The scripts in this folder are provided to give a clear overview of how the proposed algorithms are implemented.